We are committed to providing an accessible user experience for all website visitors.

 You'll climb aboard four-person, stadium-style Mario Kart vehicles from the dungeons of Bowser's Castle.
 In the quest to win the Golden Cup, you will steer through courses in the clouds and even underwater!
 You can battle Team Bowser alongside Mario, Luigi and Princess Peach, throwing shells and collecting coins along the way (via buttons on your steering wheel).
 The ride appeals to guests of most ages, even those with little gaming experience (as long as you are tall enough to ride).

 Even though it's a race-themed ride, this ride is pretty slow.
+However, the visual graphics are stunning!
 It's unlike anything you've ever seen.
 The queue is incredibly detailed.
-You can earn your score with a Power-Up Band, available for purchase (and works for playing other games and doing challenges in the land).
-When the land officially opens, you may need to make a reservations to enter the land.
+You can earn your score with a Power-Up Band, available for purchase in select stores.
+Power-Up Bands also work for playing other games and taking on challenges in the land.
+When the land officially opens, you may need to make reservations to enter it depending on crowd levels.

 Despicable Me Minion Mayhem and Super Silly Fun Land (Upper Lot)